coconutbeaches/dine-merge-mobile-order/README.md

 - Click on "New codespace" to launch a new Codespace environment.
 - Edit files directly within the Codespace and commit and push your changes once you're done.

+### 🛠 Dev Setup

+This repo ships with a `.devcontainer` folder for a consistent Node.js 20 environment.
+The container automatically runs `npm install` on creation and forwards port **5173** for the Vite dev server.

+If Codespaces or Codex fails to start, open the Command Palette and choose **"Codespaces: Rebuild Container"**.
+Logs from the build will appear in the terminal if something goes wrong.

+The setup also recommends installing the `dbaeumer.vscode-eslint` extension so linting works out of the box.

 ## What technologies are used for this project?

 This project is built with: